zeek/zeek/frameworks/netcontrol.rst

         flow to another port of the networking hardware.

     * - :zeek:see:`NetControl::quarantine_host`
-      - Calling this function allows Bro to quarantine a host by sending DNS traffic to a host with a special DNS server, which resolves all queries as pointing to itself.
+      - Calling this function allows Zeek to quarantine a host by sending DNS traffic to a host with a special DNS server, which resolves all queries as pointing to itself.
 The quarantined host is only allowed between the special server, which will serve a warning message detailing the next